asifbacchus/MailcowBackup/README.md

 password, additional files to include, exclusion patters, etc.  A sample file is included for your reference.
-More details, including the *required order* of entries can be found later in this document in the [borg details file](#borg-details-file) section. **Default: _scriptpat and mc_borg.detailsog file location: -l _/path/to/filename.file_
+More details, including the *required order* of entries can be found later in this document in the [borg details file](#borg-details-file) section.
+**Default: _scriptpath/mc_borg.details_**

+#### File name of docker-compose configuration file: -d _filename.file_
+This is the file name of your docker-compose configuration file that is used to build/start/stop containers.
+This script will only search for this file within the same directory where your Mailcow configuration file is found.
+**Default: _docker-compose.yml_**

+#### Log file location: -l _/path/to/filename.file_

-If you have a particular place and filename you'd like this script use for it's log, then you can specify it using this parameter.
+If you have a particular place and filename you'd like this script to use for it's log, then you can specify it using this parameter.
 I would recommend *'/var/log/backup.log'*.
 By default, the script will name the log file *scriptname*.log and will save it in the same directory as the script itself.
 **Default: _scriptpath/scriptname.log_**

-#### Path to SQL details file: -s _/path/to/filename.file_

-This is a text file containing the details needed to connect to Mailcow's SQL database.
-More information about the *required order* of entries can be found later in this document in the [sql details file](#sql-details-file) section.
+#### File name of Mailcow master configuration file: -m _filename.file_
+This is the file name of the Mailcow master configuration file that was generated after installation and contains all information needed to run Mailcow (database user name, volume directory prefixes, etc.)  This script will search your computer for either the default file name or the one you have provided.
+Upon finding it, the script will derive the file path and use that as the path in which to run all Mailcow/docker commands.  **Please do not have multiple files on your system with this name, the script WILL get confused and exit with an error**
-**Default: _scriptpath/nc_sql.details_**
+**Default: _mailcow.conf_**

 #### Verbose output from borg: -v (no arguments)